strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 2. If the throttle is too high, the overall health of the cluster may be impacted.

-The best way to set the value for throttle is to start with a safe value, and if it's too low, then run the command again to update the throttle till it's good.
+The best way to set the value for throttle is to start with a safe value.
+If the lag is growing, or decreasing too slowly to catch up within a reasonable time, then the throttle should be increased.
+To do this, run the command again to increase the throttle, iterating until it looks like the broker will join the ISR within a reasonable time.

 ## Actions that can be executed while using the tool